 Windows NT and Active Directory, at the core, are network operating systems (NOS) developed by Microsoft for centralized management of network devices.
 Active Directory is the successor to Windows NT.
 In this article, we will discuss in brief the network operating systems, take a look at what directory services are, and go through the key differences between Active Directory and Windows NT directory services.

 An operating system is software that manages available hardware resources to provide software applications with the necessary resources to perform their function.
 One of the types of operating systems is a network operating system (NOS).
 Network operating systems are operating systems that connect and manage multiple computer devices across a network.
 Windows N and, Windows Server 2016 are examples of NOS.
 There are two types of NOS based on the two types of networks:

 Peer-to-peer OS works for peer-to-peer networks.
 In this network system, all computers in the network are equally capable and share the same functionalities.
 There is no centralized computer managing the whole network.

 Client-server OS works on client-server networks where there are two types of computers, which are client computers and server computers.
 The server computer manages all the client computers in the network.
 Windows NT and successive versions of Windows Server are examples of Client-server NOS.

 What is a directory service?

 A directory service, as the name suggests, is a network repository that maps information about all the devices in a network for identification, management, and resource sharing.
 In the computer world, there are standard directory service protocols that instruct on how a directory service should function.
-X.500 Directory Access protocol, and later the Lightweight Directory Access Protocol (LDAP) are commonly accepted standards which form the basis for many directory services, such as Windows Active Directory and WIndows NT directory service.
+X.500 Directory Access protocol, and later the Lightweight Directory Access Protocol (LDAP) are commonly accepted standards that form the basis for many directory services, such as Windows Active Directory and Windows NT directory services.